 Parents of students who are absent from class without notice, will receive a SMS message from the school.
 Please contact the school as soon as practicable to provide a reason.
 Absences without explanation will be marked as an unapproved absence.
 SMS messages sent to a student’s personal mobile phone will not be accepted as notice for absence.
 Please contact the school directly.

-Senior students with Home Study forms completed by a parent are permitted to study at home if their study period falls in the first or last lesson.
+Senior students with Home Study forms completed by a parent are permitted to study at home if their study period falls in the first or last lesson of the day.
 Students are not permitted to sign out for Home Study if their study periods fall between classes.
 Students studying from home before or after their timetabled classes must have parental consent.

 Payments for excursions, fees etc. can be made at Student Services before school from 8:30am – 8:50am and during recess from 10:40am – 11am.
 Renmark High School accepts cash, Visa, MasterCard, Eftpos and direct credit via the Renmark High School bank account: BSB: 105-035 Account: 15-700-4240.

-Student lockers are located in buildings C and D and are available upon request.
+Student lockers are located in both Ruston and Burr buildings and are available upon request.